hollowbit/hexstrat.io/README.md

 This is just a little strategy game I amde for fun.
 I just wanted to test out hexagon mouse clicking but ended up making a game.
-There are no plans for any more updates (except making some better art) sice I am focusing on <a href="http:github.com/vedi0boy/ArchipeloClient/">Archipelo</a>
+There are no plans for any more updates.

 This project falls under the MIT license, basically meaning you can do whatever you want with the code and assets.